MaheshThoutam/Data-Mining-Project/README.md

 ## MODELS AND ANALYSIS
 We are planning our models and preliminary analyses will be performed in a Jupyter Notebook and development in python.
+We have collected the previous year’s data from other awards manually from each individual award results and for every individual category award prediction we have divided the prediction data and previous data files separately.
+Here we have fit the data frame and used scikit-learn linear regression model to predict the winner weightage result and followed similar approach towards the all the categories of awards prediction.
+It took time for our team for data collection as the template creation for all awards were collected from Wikipedia to list of winners and nominees this was a bigger task.

 ## CODE AND APPLICATION